 Journaling is a good practice for making handwritten notes for yourself.
 Through journaling you have a written document that you can refer to later, add to, and grow upon.
 Which leads nicely to number 5.

 5. Journaling promotes self-awareness and spiritual growth.
 This is perhaps my favorite benefit of journaling.
 My journals are full of self-reflection, revelations, poems I’ve written, struggles I’ve encountered, you name it.
 If it has to do with my spiritual journey, it’s in there.

-I have found journaling daily to be the most valuable tool for understanding, and more importantly healing, my emotional, spiritual, mental, and physical issues.
+I have found journaling daily to be the most valuable tool for understanding, and more importantly healing, emotionally, spiritually, mentally, and physically.
 Journaling has been the most therapeutic activity I’ve continually engaged in throughout my life.
 It’s provided me with a greater awareness of my thoughts, ideas, and even my feelings about events and issues I’ve encountered in my life.